shadow006tr/File-Type-Analyzer/README.md

 ## a HyperSkill.org project ##
 ### Completed ###

-> This is my code from HyperSkill's File Type Analyzer Project.
+> This is my code for [JetBrains Academy](https://hyperskill.org/'s File Type Analyzer Project.
->
 >
 > The program will determine a file type by searching a specific pattern in it.
 >